 Sometimes the odours are so strong that it gets difficult to even breathe because it itches our throats and makes us cough a lot.
 The thing we do not realize is that cooking releases certain microscopic particles into the atmosphere known as particulates.

 When we breathe these particulates, they act into our respiratory systems and cause breathing problems.
 Hence it is important to note that a kitchen chimney not only clears out the atmosphere of your kitchen but also prevents you from having respiratory problems.

 Another reason you should have a chimney is that all the soot and grease that is produced due to cooking settles in your kitchen.
-Generally, they include parts of the kitchen like shelves, window panels or even walls.
+Generally, they include parts of the kitchen like shelves, window panels, or even walls.

-When they settle on such places and keep on collecting over time, that place becomes black in colour due to soot and then it becomes a hefty task to clean it out.
+When they settle on such places and keep on collecting over time, that place becomes black in color due to soot and then it becomes a hefty task to clean it out.
 It also results in those places getting sticky and attracting even more dust.

-This results in a dirty looking kitchen which also can be a breeding ground for germs.
+This results in a dirty-looking kitchen which also can be a breeding ground for germs.
 Now that is a particularly alarming situation because a kitchen is supposed to be very hygienic.
 Most of all, it includes an aesthetic appeal and makes your kitchen look modern.